gateio/gateapi-nodejs/docs/WalletApi.md

 const api = new GateApi.WalletApi(client);
 const opts = {
-  'id': 56, // number | Order ID
+  'id': 56, // number | Order ID.
   'from': 56, // number | The start time of the query record.
 If not specified, it defaults to 7 days forward from the current time, in seconds Unix timestamp
   'to': 56, // number | The end time of the query record.
 If not specified, the default is the current time, which is a Unix timestamp in seconds.
-  'limit': 100, // number | The maximum number of items returned in the list, the default value is 100 'offset': 0, // number | List offset, starting from 0 'transactionType': 'withdraw' // string | The list returns the order type `withdraw`, `deposit`, the default is `withdraw`.
+  'limit': 100, // number | The maximum number of items returned in the list, the default value is 100.
+  'offset': 0, // number | List offset, starting from 0.
+  'transactionType': 'withdraw' // string | The list returns the order type `withdraw`, `deposit`, the default is `withdraw`.
 };
 api.listPushOrders(opts)